shavidissa/opentelemetry-examples/README.md

-# Sending Trace Data to Tanzu Observability by Wavefront
+# Sending Data to Tanzu Observability by Wavefront

-If your application uses an OpenTelemetry SDK, you can configure the application to send trace data or metrics data to Tanzu Observability using the Wavefront Proxy or the OpenTelemetry Collector.
+If your application uses an OpenTelemetry SDK, you can configure the application to send traces or metrics to Tanzu Observability using the Wavefront Proxy or the OpenTelemetry Collector.

 ## Table of Content